amateur80lvl/lxcex/book/ch5-desktop-environment.md

 With the minimal configuration described in previous section, compositors will use software rendering backend.
-To enable DRI in containers, a couple of tweaks are required.
+To enable DRI in containers, a couple of tweaks is required.

 First, you should make `/dev/dri/renderD128` accessible from the container.
 Add the following lines to container's config: